-Type of Activity Activity Description Date Completed Safety Specialists Industrial Hygienists O.J.T.
-Participate as a team member in an inspection involving a multi-employer worksite Present an oral summary of hazards and violations identified and citations recommended to the district supervisor or assigned CSHO II mentor // Participate as a team member in a special emphasis program inspection Present an oral summary of hazards and violations identified and citations recommended to the district supervisor or assigned CSHO II mentor // S.I.
-Perform a literature and web search to resolve a problem in hazard identification and control then develop a written report incorporating the information // No Additional Discipline-Specific Recommendations O.J.T.
-Attend an informal conference // No Additional Discipline-Specific Recommendations S.I.
-For each of three inspection case files assigned by the district supervisor or assigned CSHO II mentor, prepare a written report that summarizes Reason for the inspection Nature and characteristics of the worksite Hazards investigated, equipment used, and samples or measurements taken Violations identified Abatement methods used by the employer // No Additional Discipline-Specific Recommendations Review three field office accident investigation case files //
+Type of Activity Activity Description Date Completed Safety Specialists Industrial Hygienists SI Perform a literature and web search to resolve a problem in hazard identification and control then develop a written report incorporating the information. // No Additional Discipline-Specific Recommendations OJT Attend an informal conference // No Additional Discipline-Specific Recommendations SI For each of three inspection case files assigned by the district supervisor or assigned CSHO II mentor, prepare a written report that summarizes: Reason for the inspection Nature and characteristics of the worksite Hazards investigated, equipment used, and samples or measurements taken Violations identified Abatement methods used by the employer // No Additional Discipline-Specific Recommendations Review three field office accident investigation case files. //

-CSHO First Year Training Plan [TED Appendix A] Summary - Page 1 of 2
+CSHO First Year Training Plan [TED Appendix A] Summary - Page 2 of 2